exercism/javascript/exercises/practice/micro-blog/.approaches/introduction.md

 # Introduction

-As noted in this exercise's introduction, moso built-in Javascript methods for working with strings are Unicode-aware, but work with UTF-16 code units.
+As noted in this exercise's introduction, most built-in Javascript methods for working with strings are Unicode-aware, but work with UTF-16 code units.
 This might not be a problem, if all of the input contains characters represented by one code unit and you might not even notice it.
 Unfortunately, this isn't the case with our micro-blog.